mauritssilvis/challenges/java/README.md

 In this file, the project properties can be set, build plugins can be configured, project dependencies can be defined, etc.

 The basic Maven configuration used in the above-mentioned projects is discussed in the [Maven section](basic_maven_project_intellij#13-maven) of [Setting up a basic Maven project using IntelliJ IDEA](basic_maven_project_intellij).
+A step-by-step guide for setting up a Maven project using IntelliJ IDEA can be found in the [Maven section](https://www.jetbrains.com/help/idea/maven-support.html#create_new_maven_project) of IntelliJ IDEA's [online documentation](https://www.jetbrains.com/help/idea/discover-intellij-idea.html).

 ## License